back braces

 Risk of Over-Reliance on the Brace

-The problem is that over-reliance can lead to decreased engagement in rehabilitation exercises or avoidance of physical activity.
-Studies reviewed in the Journal of Orthopaedic & Sports Physical Therapy emphasize that braces should not replace strengthening programs, since long-term outcomes depend more on improved muscular function and movement patterns (JOSPT review [8]).
+The problem is that over-reliance can lead to reduced engagement in rehabilitation exercises or avoidance of physical activity.
+Clinical practice guidelines for low back pain emphasise that long-term outcomes depend more on improved muscular function and movement patterns than on passive supports [8].
+Decisions about how long to use a brace should be made in collaboration with your doctor and physiotherapist.

-Potential Muscle Deconditioning—Although Evidence Is Mixed
+Potential Muscle Deconditioning — Although Evidence Is Mixed

 Failure to Address the Underlying Causes of Back Pain